Updated: Oct 25

 If you have toddlers and children over the age of two you can use a sleep clock, and set the clock forward half an hour so that at 6:30am, it reads 7am.

-Then if, your little one usually takes a morning nap round 9:30am, you will adjust this to 9am for the 3 days after the time change (this will feel like 10am to your little one).
+If your little one usually takes a morning nap round 9:30am, you will adjust this to 9am for the 3 days after the time change (this will feel like 10am to your little one).

 Do the same for the afternoon nap, making it 30 minutes earlier.